Server Image

 Delete shared account

-The following describes how to delete an account to stop sharing a server image.
+To delete an account to stop sharing a server image, follow these steps:

-4. Select a server image from the server image list, and then click the [Set sharing permissions] button.
+3. Select a server image from the server image list, and click the [Set sharing permissions] button.

-5. From the pop-up window, click the [Delete shared account] tab.
+4. In the popup window, click the [Delete shared account] tab.

-6. Click and select the checkbox of the account you want to delete from Shared accounts, and then click the [>] button to add it to Accounts to be deleted.
+5. Click and select the checkbox of the account you want to delete from Shared accounts, and click the [>] button to add it to Accounts to be deleted.

 • Sharing status of the server image to the deleted account is disabled.